Nialljb/unity-docs/UNITY-data-naming-SOP.md

 For example:
 > BETA001_visit01

-Other information should be stored in a demographic database with with a subject identifier that matches **exactly** the label that was entered onto the scanner.
-Typos, case-sensitivity, inconsistant dashes and underscores can cause problems.
+Other information should be stored in a demographic database with a subject identifier that matches **exactly** the label that was entered onto the scanner.
+Typos, case-sensitivity, inconsistent dashes and underscores can cause problems.

 **Important:** There are special characters that can make it difficult to handle data such as () or ^ along with blank/white spaces.
 Here is a list of invalid characters that will result in blocked uploads to Flywheel if they are included in a filename:
 > \~